Introduction

 This section provides a brief description for these modes.
 Separate chapters will discuss their features in more detail.

 info For a complete list of modes, see :h vim-modes-intro and :h mode-switching.
+See also this comprehensive illustration of navigating modes.

 Insert mode